popempire/hjhw/_posts/2025-07-11-white-people-selling-black-music.md

 John Lennon is the white British man who, with his skiffle band The Beatles, covered the song in 1964.
-The Beatles played numerous songs by Chuck Berry, were significantly influenced by his music — and while they did acknowledge credit to him, and likely raised his fortunes to some degree with their successful covers of his songs, they acquired far more wealth and fame than he ever did from the same music.
+The Beatles played numerous songs by Chuck Berry, were significantly influenced by his music — and while they did give credit to him, and likely raised his fortunes to some degree with their successful covers of his songs, they acquired far more wealth and fame than he ever did from the same music.

 The unfortunate thing is that, despite the pang of embarrassment I feel in remembering this college application essay, my mistake is not that unusual.
-Many, probably most, Americans would attribute significant swaths of the American pop music panoply to white musicians which were decidedly originated by black Americans.
+Many, probably most, Americans would attribute to white musicians significant swaths of the American pop music panoply which were decidedly originated by black Americans.
 It's not even intentional on the part of the listeners.
 The white musicians just got way more famous for the same music, and so naturally more people heard about